tweimann/offlinetracker/README.md

 ```
 -Copy the Files into a single directory
 -Copy your Bot-Token into the "settings.json" File
--Enter the Interval the Bot should be looking for presence Updates
 -Enter the Channel-Name the Bot should send the Updates in
 -Enter the ID's of your 2 Bots
 -Use the Terminal to CD into the Directory the Files are in